MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsUnassignedNumberTreatment.md

 ```powershell
 Get-CsTeamsUnassignedNumberTreatment -Filter Ann*
 ```
-This example displays all configured treatments with an Identity starting with Ann
+This example displays all configured treatments with an Identity starting with Ann.

 ## PARAMETERS